 Preferably, opt for hiking shoes or boots.
 I regret not having my hiking boots with me that day.
 You’ll enjoy your hike a lot more when your feet are not crying for help!

-3. Grab a map at the Interpretive Center
+3. Grab a Park and Trails Map at the Interpretive Center

 If you’ve been following my adventures for some time, you already know how much I love physical maps.

-But preferences aside, it will really come in handy–especially in this park where there’s so much to see.
+But preferences aside, it will really come in handy–especially if you want to see all of the Tallulah Gorge waterfalls.

 Plan your visit: